HNC Sound Production

-Being the equivalent of a 1st year undergraduate degree, our HNC Sound Production course on offer at our Coatbridge and Cumbernauld campuses (located just 20 minutes from Glasgow city centre) covers a wide range of specialised music and sound production disciplines.
+Being the equivalent of a 1st year undergraduate degree, our HNC Sound Production course covers a wide range of specialised music and sound production disciplines.
 Students embark on a host of practical projects designed to train and prepare for further academic aspirations and a career within the Creative Industries.
-With subjects such as: Studio Recording & Mixing, Sound Design for Films and Games, Sound for Live Events, and Music Production, you'll be skilled to a high level benefiting from using industry standard hardware and software by the likes of SSL, Ableton and Avid.
+With subjects such as Studio Recording & Mixing, Sound Design for Films and Games, Sound for Live Events, and Music Production, you'll be skilled to a high level benefiting from using industry standard hardware and software.

 You will also be required to undertake an interview.
 Alternatively, other relevant work experience/prior learning may be considered in place of formal qualifications.
 In this case you may also be required to submit a portfolio of work to gain entry.

 You will learn the essential practical and theoretical skills necessary to work within the Sound Production industry.
 You will study the intermediate usage of microphones and other hardware in various contexts as well as DAW functionality using industry standard software such as Pro Tools and Ableton Live.

 By conducting your own recording sessions under supervision from your lecturers, you will explore intermediate practical audio editing skills that are used for both TV & Film and Game design, as well as evolving your ability to create simple song arrangements and productions within a music context.
 You’ll also develop your skills in the much required use of synthetic sound design and sampling.

 In addition to this, you’ll also learn about Sound for Live Events where you’ll have access to various live performance spaces developing your critical listening skills using a range of analogue and digital mixing desks, PA systems and microphones.